santiagosayshey/OMesh/README.md

 - Build the React front end using Vite.
 - Deploy the build to the Flask client.
-- Use Docker Compose to build and start all services defined in the `docker-compose.yml` file.

 3. Build a Server Container